baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 [Some say][19] that [NetworkManager][21] could be getting in the way, and it may make sense to [disable NetworkManager][22] on some or all your interfaces.
+You can check to see if NetworkManager is running via the command `service NetworkManager status`.
 My experimentation has shown me that removing NetworkManager could cause other problems.
 I (and many others) have had problems with NetworkManager before, so I suspect its the root of my troubles.